 To report Medicaid fraud or abuse or neglect in residential care facilities, complete the online form at ArkansasAG.gov, call the Attorney General’s Medicaid fraud hotline at (866) 810-0016 or email email@example.com.

-Rutledge Sets February Mobile Office LocationsMon, Jan 29, 2018
+Rutledge Sets May Mobile Office LocationsFri, Apr 20, 2018

-Attorney General Rutledge created the mobile office initiative during her first year in office to make the office accessible to everyone, particularly those who live outside the capital city.
+Attorney General Rutledge created this initiative during her first year in office to make the office accessible to everyone, particularly to those who live outside the capital city.
 Office hours were held in all 75 counties in 2015, 2016 and 2017 and assisted nearly 1,000 Arkansans last year.

 Rutledge believes in face-to-face conversations to truly hear from Arkansans.
 The Attorney General Mobile Offices assist constituents with consumer related issues by filing consumer complaints against scam artists as well as answering questions about the office and the other services it offers to constituents.

 This year, the Cooperative Extension Service will be on hand at each mobile office to also provide information on the services they provide statewide.